 DO NOT COPY/PASTE FROM A STANDARD DOCUMENT.
 Since I am a human being, I insist on human-oriented replies.
 Boiler-plate "bedbug letters" won't do.

 When I do go in for the preliminary proceedure, is there anything I should, or shouldn't wear?
 Is there anything I should, or shouldn't carry or have with me?
-Especially food/snacks for afterwards?
+Especially food/snacks?
+Is there anything. in such a situation, I should or shouldn't do?
+NOTE!!: don't tell me about fasting; I already know enough about that.

 If the catheter is a small camera, how is radiation concerned?
 If it isn't, what is it?
 In any event, how is it used, why is it used, what does it feel like?